jdryden-osi/PI-Web-API-Client-DotNet/docs/Api/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **GetSecurityEntries**
-> GetSecurityEntries(string webId, string nameFilter = null, string securityItem = null, string selectedFields = null)
+> GetSecurityEntries(string webId, string nameFilter = null, string securityItem = null, string selectedFields = null, string webIdType = null)

 Retrieve the security entries of the specified security item associated with the asset database based on the specified criteria.
 By default, all security entries for this asset database are returned.